angerangel/autotrash2/README.md

 # autotrash2
-Tool to automatically purge old trashed files on Linux user trash folders.
+Tool to automatically purge old trashed files on Linux user trash folder of every   user.

 Just copy it in **/etc/cron.daily/**  folder and everyday it will scan all users folder to remove Trash files up to matain the trashbin filder to the max size requested.